|Nov 21, 2018|

 Are you searching for Muktinath tour by helicopter?
 Do you have limited time to visit Muktinath Temple?
 Wants to visit this sacred temple in just half day from Kathmandu or Pokhara?
 Looking for the best and cheapest fares to charter heli?
 Then, this Muktinath Tour Package is for you!

-Facts about Muktinath tour by helicopter from Kathmandu
+About Muktinath tour by helicopter from Kathmandu

 Why people visit Muktinath Temple?

-Muktinath is god of Salvation; it holds great significance for all spiritual people in the south Asian sub-continent.
+Muktinath is the god of Salvation; it holds great significance for all spiritual people in the south Asian sub-continent.
 Muktinath (the provider of salvation) has been one such holy site, where thousands of devotees flock for attaining the much sought after moksha, have holy bath on 108 waterspouts, name of "Muktidhara" & Holy bath in Mukti Kunda (2 Kunda in front of Temple), its believing that it brings them salvation